VenturaNotes/Knowledge/- Topics/cell membranes.md

 ## Source[^2]
 - Cell membrane also referred to as plasma
+## Source[^3]
+- Also called plasma membrane
+- It is a thin, flexible barrier that surrounds every living cell, separating the cell's interior from its external environment and regulating what enters and exits the cell by acting as a [[selective barrier]]

 ## References

 [^1]: ChatGPT
 [^2]: [[(3) 2-Minute Neuroscience - Membrane Potential]]
+[^3]: Google's Search Labs | AI Overview